Hi, I'm Noah Weidner!I'm currently freelancing and looking for my next opportunity.

 Robinhood's Most Popular Stocks in 2022

 Independent content, Jan.
 9, 2023.
-Featured in the Wall Street Journal.Throughout 2020, 2021, and 2022, I have meticulously tracked Robinhood's Top 100 stocks (both past and present) to see how users have been holding up.
+Featured in The Wall Street Journal.Throughout 2020, 2021, and 2022, I have meticulously tracked Robinhood's Top 100 stocks (both past and present) to see how users have been holding up.
 In 2022, I reflected on the big changes to Robinhood's product which are promoting ETFs, the increasing important of blue chip stocks in the current macro, and reflected on the disconnect between my figures and Robinhood's own reported figures.
 Spencer Jakab of Heard on the Street broke down my findings in the WSJ blog, adding that Robinhood's own reporting was "lousy" compared to the work I'm doing manually in a spreadsheet and publishing independently every year.

 The Ignorance Tax: Why Retail Investors Are Likely To Overpay In Taxes